Sexuality of James VI and I

-Views on James' sexual behaviour
+Views on James' relationships and sexual behaviour

 Views of modern historians

 Until the late 20th century, historians' accounts were often biased by prevailing negative social attitudes towards same-sex relationships.
-Historians could not avoid the obvious fact that James was attracted to men.
-Some would refer – usually obliquely and certainly judgmentally – to possible sexual interactions with his favourites.
+Historians could not avoid the implication that James was attracted to men.
+Some would refer — usually obliquely and certainly judgmentally — to possible sexual interactions with his favourites.
 Moral condemnation by historians of James's homoerotic attraction was often part of a wider characterisation of him as a bad or weak king.
 From the 1980s, positive reassessments of James's reign coincided with growing public acceptance of homosexuality.
 The issue of James' sexuality began to be separated from questions about his character, judgement and reign.
 By the late 20th century, the consensus was to see the relationships between James and his favourites as sexual.
-However, in the 1990s, a counter – or at least problematising – view arose, with some academics arguing that many of the key points of evidence cited in favour of the relationships being sexual, such as James sharing a bed or exchanging kisses with his favourites, were behaviours that in James' time were widely seen as public tokens of friendship.
+However, in the 1990s, a counter — or at least problematising — view arose, with some academics arguing that many of the key points of evidence cited in favour of the relationships being sexual — such as James sharing a bed or exchanging kisses with his favourites — were behaviours that in James' time were widely seen as public tokens of friendship.

 Summarising the views of more recent historians, social historian Emma Dabiri stated in 2017 that now few historians and biographers doubt that James was "either gay or bisexual".
 (Note: When reviewing opinions about King James's sexuality, Michael B. Young advised caution and forbearance because some historians anachronistically use "modern binary constructs for sexuality" – that is, for them, the question is whether James was homosexual – when the question should be "whether his sexual relations followed the pederastic or sodomitical patterns of his own day or, to be even more neutral, simply whether he engaged in sex with other males".)
 John Matusiak's 2015 biography James I: Scotland's King of England views James as "homosexual", although is unsure about the "precise extent of the king's sexual involvement with Lennox".
-Keith Coleman's 2023 biography James VI and I: The King Who United Scotland and England see James's relationships with Somerset and Buckingham as sexual, adding that his relationship with Lennox probably also was.
+Keith Coleman's 2023 biography James VI and I: The King Who United Scotland and England, sees James's relationships with Somerset and Buckingham as sexual, adding that his relationship with Lennox probably also was.
 Steven Veerapen, author of 2023's The Wisest Fool: The Lavish Life of James VI and I, also views James's relationships with his favourites as sexual, describing the king as, in modern terms, bisexual, with a "strong preference for men".

 Along with most recent historians, Gareth Russell's opinion is that "James and Villiers were indeed passionate lovers".
-Benjamin Woolley, biographer of Villiers, says the language the King and duke used with each other in their letters "clearly shows a very deep, complex, probably sexual relationship between them".
+Benjamin Woolley, biographer of Villiers, says the language the King and Villiers used with each other in their letters "clearly shows a very deep, complex, probably sexual relationship between them".
 Reviewing James's letters and poems and focusing on desire rather than actions, David M. Bergeron sees James's relationships with Lennox, Somerset and Buckingham comprising a "special intimacy, including, but not restricted to, homoerotic desire", with James's letters to his male favourites as "signs of erotic desire [and] same-sex love".